micahhausler/cedar-access-control-for-k8s/docs/CedarSchemas.md

     ```
 * `k8s::User`.
 Users are identified by the user's UID as reported by the authenticator.
     The group list comes in from the Kubernetes authenticator (webhook, serviceaccount, OIDC, etc), so we dynamically build the list of group Entities for a request.
-    Kubernetes authenticators can also includes extra key/value information on a user, and that is encoded in the 'extras' attribute.
+    Kubernetes authenticators can also includes extra key/value information on a user, and that is encoded in the 'extra' attribute.
     ```cedarschema
     entity User in [Group] = {
-        "extras"?: Set < Extra >,
+        "extra"?: Set < Extra >,
         "name": __cedar::String,
     };
 	type Extra = {